sw360cab/tomcat-docker/README.md

 #Dockerized Tomcat

 A simple dockerfile that show how to create a minimal version of Tomcat7 using Java7.
-It downloads Tomcat7 from Apache website and place it under /opt/tomcat folder
+It downloads Tomcat7 from Apache website and places it under /opt/tomcat folder

 **WARNING!**
 Dockerfile.tomcat6 is an alternative, it is provided to install Tomcat6.
 To show the power of docker this is radically different form Tomcat7 Dockerfile.